Rage Against the Heavens

 - This is the definition of Misotheism.
 Antitheism is a lesser form, though it's more "rage against religion".

 - Numerous political movements have openly attacked the idea of the divine, both in theory and practice, such as Communism.
 In the cases where such movements have started a revolution, they did not merely curtail the earthly power of religious institutions, but usually engaged in the symbolic desecration of religious places and materials to demonstrate the powerlessness/non-existence of the divine.
-Examples include the French Revolution (1789), the Revolutions of 1848, the Mexican Revolution (1910), the aftermath of the Russian Civil War (1917-21), the Spanish Civil War (1936-39), and the aftermath of the Chinese Civil war (1946-50).
+Examples include the French Revolution (1789), the Revolutions Of 1848, the Mexican Revolution (1910), the aftermath of the Russian Civil War (1917-21), the Spanish Civil War (1936-39), and the aftermath of the Chinese Civil war (1946-50).

 - The enemies of the Communists were well aware of the invocation of this trope, and set up an inversion: both the purging of Communism in Indonesia (1 million+ dead) and the Afghan Taliban's war against the Soviets were framed as the Heaven's raging against the antitheists.
 In those respective countries it's a big no-no to Rage Against the Heavens (i.e. atheism is a crime).
-FYI, both events were fully backed by Americans.

 - When Pope Julius II was asked how he would get into Heaven with so much blood on his hands, he said something along the lines of, "If they won't let me through the golden gates, I will storm them."